zhangyida-lab/zhangyida-lab.github.io/source/_posts/SetupYourBlogByGithubAndHexo.md

 clear db.json and public folder

-## Setup your hexo blog envrinment for more than one computer
+## How to setup your hexo blog envrinment for more than one computer?

 1.create  hexoSource branch on github and set it deafult 2.clone the github repository last step you created,and move other file except .git